 The 2021 Plan provides that in the case of, and subject to, the consummation of a "sale event" as defined in the 2021 Plan, all outstanding awards may be assumed, substituted or otherwise continued by the successor entity.
-To the extent that the successor entity does not assume, substitute or otherwise continue such awards, then: (i) all share options and share appreciation rights will automatically become fully exercisable and the restrictions and conditions on all other awards with time-based conditions will automatically be deemed waived, and awards with conditions and restrictions relating to the attainment of performance goals may become vested and non-forfeitable in connection with a sale event in the remuneration committee's discretion; and (ii) upon the effectiveness of the sale event, the 2021 Plan and all awards will automatically terminate.
-In the event of such termination: (a) individuals holding options and share appreciation rights (to the extent exercisable) prior to the sale event; or (b) we may make or provide for a cash payment to participants holding options and share appreciation rights equal to the difference between the per share cash consideration payable to shareholders in the sale event and the exercise price of the options or share appreciation rights (to the extent then exercisable).
+To the extent that the successor entity does not assume, substitute or otherwise continue such awards, then (i) all share options and share appreciation rights will automatically become fully exercisable and the restrictions and conditions on all other awards with time-based conditions will automatically be deemed waived, and awards with conditions and restrictions relating to the attainment of performance goals may become vested and non-forfeitable in connection with a sale event in the remuneration committee's discretion and (ii) upon the effectiveness of the sale event, the 2021 Plan and all awards will automatically terminate.
+In the event of such termination, (i) individuals holding options and share appreciation rights (to the extent exercisable) prior to the sale event; or (ii) we may make or provide for a cash payment to participants holding options and share appreciation rights equal to the difference between the per share cash consideration payable to shareholders in the sale event and the exercise price of the options or share appreciation rights (to the extent then exercisable).

 Our board of directors may amend or discontinue the 2021 Plan and our remuneration committee may amend the exercise price of options and amend or cancel outstanding awards for purposes of satisfying changes in law or any other lawful purpose but no such action may adversely affect rights under an award without the holder's consent.
-The remuneration committee may adopt subplans under the 2021 Plan for our non-U.S. service providers, including employees, directors and consultants, and may permit such service providers to participate in the 2021 Plan on different terms, to the extent permitted by applicable law.
 Certain amendments to the 2021 Plan require the approval of our shareholders.
 No awards may be granted under the 2021 Plan after the date that is 10 years from the date of shareholder approval.
 No awards under the 2021 Plan have been made prior to the date of this prospectus.